 In honor of our favorite fall produce, I decided to make an apple-cranberry kuchen.
 Given that we are eating unprocessed this month, I took some liberties with Mom’s recipe and changed around a few things.
 I used whole wheat and oat flours instead of the traditional white flour, and I substituted turbinado sugar for white sugar.
 These little tweaks gave it a hearty, nutty flavor – perfect for fall.

-2 T. sugar (you can substitute turbinado sugar or brown sugar if you are staying unprocessed)
+- 2 tbsp sugar (substitute turbinado sugar if you are staying unprocessed)

-3 to 4 large, crisp apples, quartered, peeled, and sliced
+- 3 to 4 large crisp apples, peeled, cored, and sliced

 Preheat the oven to 350.
 Begin by making the crust: Sift together flour, baking powder, and salt.
 Add sugar and mix.
 Using a pastry blender (see picture), cut in the butter until the mixture is evenly crumbly.
 Combine the egg and milk and add to the dry mixture, stirring until a soft dough forms.
 Press dough on the bottom of a greased 9-inch pie plate.